-This elephant hotel was one more good choice from our travel agent, we couldn’t have found so good place to stay at ourselves.
+This elephant hotel was one more good choice from our travel agent.
+We couldn’t have found such a good hotel without thems.
 This is the Aliya Resort & Spa website.

 What about real aliyas, elephants, then, did we see them?

 Since we had hardly seen any elephants yet in Sri Lanka we took an elephant safari to Kaudulla National Park.
 Our travel agent had booked us a jeep at Habarana, a village where many operators offer safaris.